Xoconoch/teapot/README.md

 ## What about security?

 Don't worry, it uses the most secure aproach to DinD, which is [Sysbox](https://github.com/nestybox/sysbox).
-Containers created using this runtime can have their own, isolated-from-host's docker daemon, so no --privileged flag and no mounting the host's docker daemon to the container or other security nightmares
+Containers created using this runtime can have their own, isolated-from-host's docker daemon, so no --privileged flag, no mounting the host's docker daemon to the container nor other security nightmares.

 ## Docker Setup